 Hidden Health Problems At Indoor PlaygroundsA mother from Arizona has spent the last two years exposing what she calls a hidden health problem at indoor playgrounds.
 Now, she's working with a lawmaker in Minnesota and hopes to get a similar law passed in St. Paul this session.

 Health Experts: Cold Won’t Make You Sick You might think that this freezing cold would make the influenza outbreak worse.
 But Kris Ehresmann, with the Minnesota Department of Health, says that’s not so.

 Even In April, Flu Season Still UnderwayIt's an early spring but a late flu season.
 In fact, the influenza season in Minnesota may have peaked only last week.
 The most recent weekly report indicated that 61 people were hospitalized with confirmed cases.

 Illness Causes Shortages At Memorial Blood CentersOfficials with Memorial Blood Centers say they’re suffering a significant blood shortage due to winter sickness.

 MDH: Gaylord Schools Outbreak Likely NorovirusThe Minnesota Department of Health is "99 percent sure" that a Norovirus outbreak is to blame for a number of students going home sick in Gaylord, Minn., according to the school's principal.

 U.S. On Track For Most Measles Cases In A DecadeThe United States seems to be on track to have more measles cases than any year in more than a decade, with virtually all cases linked to other countries, including Europe where there's a big outbreak.

-Our cold weather is keeping us inside more often this season, and for that reason, germs are spreading.
+Why Are So Many People Getting Sick?Our cold weather is keeping us inside more often this season, and for that reason, germs are spreading.
 In fact, doctors in the Twin Cities say they're spreading rapidly.

-It has the runny nose, the persistent cough and the watery eyes.
+Good Question: Why Can't We Cure The Cold?It has the runny nose, the persistent cough and the watery eyes.
 The only common thing about the common cold is what a common pain in the -- everything -- it is.
 But with a billion instances of the cold in the U.S. every year, why haven't scientists found a cure?